yfndev/ybudget/README.md

 - We separate sensitive operations (like payment fulfillment, user management) into internal functions
 - These internal functions can only be called from our backend (not from client code)

-#### Third Party Integration Security
+#### Third Party Integrations

 **11. Stripe Webhook Verification**

 - Every Stripe webhook is verified before we process it using `STRIPE_WEBHOOKS_SECRET`
-- Webhooks are signed with HMAC-SHA256 using a shared secret
+- Webhooks are signed using a shared secret

 **12. Secure Payment Processing**